thi-ng/genart-api/README.md

 #### Weighted choice parameter

-Similar to the [Choice parameter type](#choice), but here each option also having an associated weight/importance.
+Similar to the [Choice parameter type](#choice), but here each option also has an associated weight/importance.
 When randomizing this parameter, a new value is chosen based on the probability distribution defined by the relative weights given to each option.

 Note: The options can be given in any order and their weights are always only treated relative to each other.
-The `$genart.params.weighted()` param factory function is automatically sorting these options by weight and pre-computes their total weight.
+The `$genart.params.weighted()` factory function is automatically sorting these options by weight and pre-computes their total weight.

-If no default value is given it will be picked randomly (using the weights, as described above).
+If no default value is given, it will be picked randomly (using the weights, as described above).

 ```ts